lapis2002/bittorrent/README.md

 git commit -m "pass 1st stage" # any msg git push origin master
 ```

-Time to move on to the next stage!

-# Stage 2 & beyond

-Note: This section is for stages 2 and beyond.
+## Testing

 1. Ensure you have `go (1.19)` installed locally
-1. Run `./your_bittorrent.sh` to run your program, which is implemented in
+2. Run `./your_bittorrent.sh` to run your program, which is implemented in
    `cmd/mybittorrent/main.go`.
-1. Commit your changes and run `git push origin master` to submit your solution
+3. Commit your changes and run `git push origin master` to submit your solution
    to CodeCrafters.
 Test output will be streamed to your terminal.

-# Stage 2
+# Stage 1
 [Bencode](https://en.wikipedia.org/wiki/Bencode) (pronounced Bee-encode) is a serialization format used in the [BitTorrent protocol](https://www.bittorrent.org/beps/bep_0003.html).
 It is used in torrent files and in communication between trackers and peers.

 Bencode supports four data types: